hoontaeklee/hlee_tws_iav_hotspots/README.md

 # Description

-This repository contains scripts to perform analyses and create figures of an article:
+This repository contains Python scripts to perform analyses and create figures of the following article:

-for transparency.

-Please feel free to ask any questions.
+Lee, H., Jung, M., Carvalhais, N., Trautmann, T., Kraft, B., Reichstein, M., Forkel, M., and Koirala, S.: Diagnosing modeling errors of global terrestrial water storage interannual variability, Hydrol.
+Earth Syst.
+Sci.
+Discuss. [preprint], https://doi.org/10.5194/hess-2022-284, in review, 2022.

+# Disclaimer

+This repository is created to support the manuscript mentioned above.
+Any usage beyond the intended purpose are the responsibility of the users.

 # Structure